 Please Note: Under MOETing=1, use constraints for males operate differently.
 An insemination into a super-ovulated female is taken in the code as a single use.
-However, the contribution of this to the reported Use value for that male is the number of matings (planned recipient pregnancies) for that female.
+However, the contribution of this to the reported Use value for that male is the number of matings (planned recipient pregnancies) for that female, such that the declared Maxuse for that male can be 'legally' exceeded.
 Moreover, AbsMinUse and MinUse constraints can be violated for males under MOETing=1.
 These things are a consequence of how MOETing=1 works: Matings are allocated to a female as for IVF/JIVET, but then, before evaluating the solution, the first allocated sire replaces all the other allocated sires for that female, and this is done after use constraints have been applied.